8 Mental and Emotional Issues That Affect Men’s Sex Lives

 Although solo sex is an important part of your sexuality, it often takes two to tango.
 And the level of satisfaction with your sex life enormously depends on the quality of your relationships with yourself and your partner.

 A great scope of interpersonal difficulties and relationship challenges can directly affect you sexually.
-If you think sexual dysfunction stem from them, you may ask yourself several questions as a part of self-exploration:
+If you think sexual dysfunction stems from them, you may ask yourself several questions as a part of self-exploration:

 - Am I okay being single, or is there something lacking?